Humanitarian response by national governments to the 2010 Haiti earthquake: North America

-Four injured personnel from the US embassy were evacuated to the naval base by US Coast Guard helicopters.
+Four injured personnel from the US embassy were evacuated to the naval base at Guantanamo Bay by US Coast Guard helicopters.

-As of 29 January 2010, the US suspended medical evacuations of critically the injured victims due to a dispute over who would pay for medical care.
+As of 29 January 2010, the US suspended medical evacuations of critically injured victims due to a dispute over who would pay for medical care.

 According to Dr. Barth A. Green, co-founder of Project Medishare for Haiti, a nonprofit group affiliated with the University of Miami's Miller School of Medicine that had been evacuating about two dozen patients a day, this suspension could be catastrophic for the injured patients, adding "People are dying in Haiti because they can't get out."
 Medical evacuations were resumed on 1 February 2010.